Award-winning beaches, designer shopping malls and a capital city with a distinctly Dutch feel – it’s all on the cards on a holiday to Aruba.

 The Happy Island

 Aruba calls itself One Happy Island, and it’s pretty easy to see why.
 The Arubans’ reasons to be cheerful start with their beaches – the island is circled by almost 70 kilometres of sandy shoreline.
 The stretch that gets the most attention is the 11-kilometre sweep linking Palm and Eagle beaches.
-The latter even made it into the top 10 on TripAdvisor’s 2012 poll of the world’s best beaches.
+The latter even made it into the top three on TripAdvisor’s 2017 poll of the world’s best beaches.

 Head to the capital, Oranjestad, and the Caribbean influences take a backseat.
 Here, there’s no hiding the island’s ties to the Netherlands.
 Gabled roofs are everywhere and the buildings are painted in merry-go-round colours.